Arthur Francis Stoddard

-Stoddard's Life
+Life

 Stoddard was born on November 30, 1810, in Northampton, Massachusetts.
-He was the son of Solomon Stoddard Jr and his wife, Sarah Tappan.
+He was the son of Solomon Stoddard Jr. and his wife, Sarah Tappan.
 His ancestors were of British descent and had settled in America in 1639.

 He moved to New York State in 1833 to work alongside his maternal uncle, Arthur Tappan, a silk merchant.
 He then became a partner in the New York firm of Peter Denny Importers, and began a series of trade visits to Britain.

 Following a slump in US trade in 1844, he went to Britain permanently.
 Although originally intending to settle in London, the voyage arrived in Greenock and he decided to stay in Paisley, Renfrewshire and worked in Glasgow as a commission agent at Princes Square.
 He worked for A & S Hendry.
-He had a prestigious address at 13 Blythswood Square.

 In 1853, he moved to Elderslie, Renfrewshire where he was first introduced to carpet-making at the nearby Patrickbank Mill, owned by brothers John and Robert Roland.
 Their factory had previously made Paisley shawls, but they had switched to the printing of tapestry carpets in the 1850s when the fashion for shawls collapsed.
-In 1862 Stoddard bought the failing company and, through his business contacts, revived its profitability, with 75% of his trade being exporting to USA contacts by 1867.
+In 1862 Stoddard bought the failing company and, through his business contacts, revived its profitability, with 75 percent of his trade being exported to USA contacts by 1867.

 The business expanded, and in 1870 Stoddard patented an anti-moth lining.
 However, high import duties in the US in 1870 caused him to seek new markets in Europe.

 He died in Kilmacolm on June 3, 1882, and is buried in Port Glasgow Cemetery.

 In 1870 his son Frederick Stoddard and his son-in-law Charles Bine Renshaw had taken over operational control of the carpet business and Arthur stood back.
 The company started making carpet squares in 1895 and was one of the first to use electric power.

-Stoddard's huge collection of carpet designs was purchased by Glasgow University.
+Stoddard's collection of carpet designs was purchased by Glasgow University.

 The company latterly changed to be known as Stoddard International.